Fully Hyperbolic Convolutional Neural Networks: Conclusions

-While information retention is generally a good property it may not be needed for all problems.
-Some problems, such as image classification, may favor some information loss and for these cases our network may not be optimal.
-Nonetheless, we believe that for large scale problems and for problems in 3D our network can be a key in efficient training and inference.
+In our numerical experiments we show that despite the constraints introduced to enforce reversibility, the proposed hyperbolic network is able to succeed in tasks that commonly require large memory footprints, such as 3D video segmentation and hyperspectral image classification.
+We believe that for large scale problems and for problems in 3D, fully reversible networks will be a key in efficient training and inference.